MichalPogodski/Frontier_based_exploration/README.md

-# Frontier_based_exploration
-# Exploration algorithm for coverage path planning
+## Frontier based exploration for coverage path planning

 * find frontiers in a map
 * choose the longest group of frontiers